Docs: Getting Started

 • Only automatically permit unsafe changes for tables that have no rows.
 For any table with at least one row, force the user to supply --allow-unsafe on the command-line to confirm when needed.

-• When ALTERing any table 1GB or larger, use pt-online-schema-change
+• When ALTERing any table 1GB or larger, use the pt-online-schema-change external OSC tool

-• When ALTERing any table below 1GB, use online DDL.
+• When ALTERing any table below 1GB, use the server’s built-in online DDL.
 (Some specific ALTERs will fail due to requiring offline DDL; in this case the user can supply --skip-alter-algorithm and --skip-alter-lock as needed.)

 • Staging

-• Has its own mysql instance, reached via TCP/IP, on a nonstandard port
+• Has its own database server, reached via TCP/IP, on a nonstandard port

 • Production

-• Has its own mysql instance, reached via TCP/IP, on the standard 3306 port
+• Has its own database server, reached via TCP/IP, on the standard 3306 port

 alter-wrapper="/usr/local/bin/pt-online-schema-change --execute --alter {CLAUSES} D={SCHEMA},t={TABLE},h={HOST},P={PORT},u={USER},p={PASSWORDX}"